sbb-design-systems/lyne-components/src/components/sbb-tooltip/readme.md

 ### Accessibility

-In order to make screen readers announce the tooltip content when the trigger is focused, associate the tooltip trigger with the tooltip via `id` as shown below:
+In order to make screen readers announce the tooltip content when the trigger is focused, associate the tooltip trigger with the tooltip via `aria-describedby` and `id` as shown below:

 ```html
 <!-- Trigger element -->